k4ukichu/ENGO651-Project/README.md

 -	Sqlite3

-> You can find all of these libraries in the requirements.txt and install all of them by running this command pip3 install -r requirements.txt in the terminal window.
+> You can find all of these libraries in the requirements.txt.

 # Tools and Resources used:
 -	HTML